 The approach to healthcare cybersecurity is affected by regulations like HIPAA and the Cures Act.
 HIPAA brings risk in the form of privacy for members/patients.
 The flow of data expected from the Patient Access APIs brings exposure in a couple of different ways: through receiving data from third-party apps and through having other entities connecting to your API.

 As a result of the Cures Act, “It’s not just one company protecting identities, but now it’s becoming several companies doing it together.
 With a full secure eco system – they all impact each other – like in a breach.
 Working together will be important as everything goes from one person, one company to a cloud-based model where data is everywhere,” added Shirley.
 How can health plans manage risks with new data and a good healthcare digital experience?

 Balancing user friction has been a longstanding topic.
 The technology has changed over time and now it’s possible to closely control how much friction users must deal with.
 Something to consider is how much friction is the right amount.

 Some experts believe you should relieve as much friction in the online experience as possible.
 The healthcare digital experience is moving toward consumerism with growing expectations of an easy user interaction.

 From a health plan perspective, the outlook on friction is different.
 The perspective is that some friction is good, “Try and get frictionless security in what makes sense, things like geo fencing, device assessment, where the consumer doesn’t even see it.
 However, when you think of things that are more onerous – ID verification or submitting biometrics – friction should be reserved for the things that it will ultimately alter the course of how you will access that data” said Jonathan Shannon, Sr. Director Healthcare Strategy, LexisNexis Risk Solutions.

 These insights are just a sample of the great conversation with the panel.
 There’s much more to learn from these experts.
-Watch the webinar on demand to learn more about current fraud prevention technology and the health plan perspective.
+Watch the webinar on demand to learn more about current cybersecurity technology and the health plan perspective.